drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step2 Generate World & Setting Information.md

 	:}|
 	/addvar key=extra "- World Type: {{getvar::worldType}}"|
 	/addvar key=extra "- World Details: {{getvar::worldDetails}}"|
+	/ife (user == 'Yes') {:
+		/addvar key=extra "- --User--'s Role: {{getvar::userRole}}"|
+		/setvar key=logicBasedInstruction "7.
+Only include --User-- in the description if their role implies shared or nearby living space — such as a family member they still live with, a roommate, or a close neighbor.{{newline}}8.
+If --User-- is not part of the same household or residential area, do not reference them at all in this section."|
+	:}|
 	/setvar key=genSettings index=extraContext {{getvar::extra}}|
 	/flushvar extra|
 	/setvar key=genSettings index=contextKey []|